lukehollinda/CourseRegistrationApplication/README.md

 This is a simple server client course registration application that I wrote in my second year of University.
+The GUI is pretty simple.
 The server accesses a locally hosted SQL server where course and user information is stored.

 Author: Luke Hollinda